 Depression is the leading cause of disease‐related disability among women.
 Depression is much more common in women than men, with female/male risk ratios roughly 2:1.
 Women of childbearing age are at high risk for major depression, as pregnancy and new motherhood increase the risk of depressive episodes which is believed to be attributed in part to the significant hormonal changes.

+Premenstrual Dysphoric Disorder (PMDD) is an advanced premenstrual syndrome (PMS) condition characterized by severe psychological symptoms which cause a disruption of the daily lives of affected women.
+The symptoms are recurrent and usually start 7-10 days before menstruation and usually diminish with menstrual flow until the next cycle.
+PMDD prevalence has been clinically validated at ~ 8% of women with PMS.
 Depression during the perinatal period can have devastating consequences, not only for the women experiencing it but also for the women’s children and family.
 Perinatal depression encompasses major and minor depressive episodes that occur either during pregnancy or within the first 12 months following delivery.
 It has been estimated that ~ 13% of women endure some degree of PPD in the USA, with reported incident rates even higher in other countries. ((Gaynes BN, Gavin N, Meltzer‐Brody S, et al. Perinatal Depression: Prevalence, Screening Accuracy, and Screening Outcomes.
 Summary, Evidence Report/Technology Assessment: Number 119.
 AHRQ Publication Number 05‐E006‐1, February 2005.
 Agency for Healthcare Research and Quality, Rockville, MD.))

 Information and statements provided on this site are for informational purposes only and have not been evaluated or approved by the FDA.
 They are not intended as a substitute for advice from your physician or other health care professional.
 Products are intended to support general well-being and a healthy lifestyle, not intended to treat, diagnose, mitigate, prevent, or cure any condition or disease.
 Products should be used as directed and not during pregnancy or nursing.